hemant3434/PlanitTripAdvisory/doc/sprint 0/process.md

 We primarily used Facebook Messenger to communicate as a group.
 This proved to be an effective method to check up on progress, make minor decisions, and determine the best times for our in-person group meetings.

 At the beginning of the sprint, we made some rough estimates as to how long each portion of the sprint would take to complete.
-Using these estimates, we determined that each person the amount of time each person would be responsible, and then we separated the task accordingly.
+Using these estimates, we determined that each person the amount of time each person would be responsible, and then we separated the tasks accordingly.

+Three people were assigned to create a user experience mockup/prototype as this required the most amount of time to complete.
+Using UXPin, Richard, Jason H., and Swarup were able to work on this mockup together.

+Jackie was assigned to completing the competition and summary documents.
+Logan was assigned to completing the personas and writing the process document after the details of it were discussed as a group.

+Jason C. and Hemant were responsible for completing the user stories and product backlog.
+Finally, everyone decided on what "done" meant, but Jason C. was responsible for the write-up.

+In the next phase, we will split into front end and backend teams in order to begin development of Planit; we have tentatively decided that there will be three front-end developers and four back-end developers.

 ## Tools